onzag/itemize/README.md

 # ItemizeJS

-Itemize is a fully featured end to end library powered by react, postgresql, graphql, docker and redis to create fully featured internationalized scalable realtime offline first websites; Fast, very fast.
+Itemize is a fully featured end to end library powered by react, postgresql, elasticsearch, graphql, docker and redis to create fully featured internationalized scalable realtime offline first websites; Fast, very fast.

 The aim of itemize is to be a library that can produce and deliver results fast, reliably and cheaply; and that these results can also be the final product and not just a prototype; scale is key.